BeardBear33/mod-guild-village/README.md

 ✅ ~~Better village limit setting (-1 = Unlimited, 0 = Hides NPC purchase but keeps GM command, 1+ = Max allowed villages)~~

+✅ ~~Saving a teleportation point within the village (.village tp set)~~

 - Every month, a PvE event triggers an enemy raid on the village.

 - Ability to expand the village with defensive structures for the monthly event, with repeatable purchases (e.g. mines, harpoons, etc.)

-- An NPC that converts guild currency into random crafting materials or finished items up to a certain item level
+- An NPC that converts guild currency into random crafting materials (e.g. Linen Cloth, Copper Ore, Light Leather, etc.).

 ✅ ~~Expedition – purchase heroes that can be sent into dungeons or raids~~

 **Currently working on:**
-- Saving a teleportation point within the village (.village tp set)
+- An NPC that converts guild currency into random crafting materials (e.g. Linen Cloth, Copper Ore, Light Leather, etc.).